hayde0264/CS-Degree/Swift/Functions.md

 ## Functions with in-out parameters

 Function parameters are **constants by default**.
 This means if you try to change the value of a function parameter within the body of the function, you'll receive a compile-time error.
-This also means, if you can't change the value of a parameter by mistake (thanks Swift).
+This also means that you can't change the value of a parameter by mistake (thanks, Swift).

 If you want to modify a parameter's value, and you want those changes to persist after the function call has ended, define that parameter as an **in-out-parameter** instead.

 You write an in-out parameter by placing the **inout** keyword right before a parameter's type.

-An in-out paramter has a value that's pass **in** the function, is **modified** by the function, and is passed back **out** of the function to replace the original value.
+An in-out parameter has a value that's passed **in** the function, is **modified** by the function, and is passed back **out** of the function to replace the original value.

 ## Rules
-- only variables can be passed as arguements
+- only variables can be passed as arguments
 - place an ampersand (&) before a variable's name when you pass it as an argument

 ``` swift